Andrei Gromyko: Foreign Minister

 In 1973, Gromyko was promoted to a full voting member of the Politburo, the Soviet Union's highest decision-making body.
-Upon reaching the peak of his power and influence, Gromyko's approach to diplomacy began to suffer from the same qualities that underpinned his early career.
-His exceptional memory and confidence in his experience now made him inflexible, unimaginative and devoid of a long-term vision for his country.
-By the time Yuri Andropov and Konstantin Chernenko rose to the Soviet leadership, Gromyko frequently found himself advocating a harder line than his superiors.
+According to Christian Schmidt-Häuer, the "exceptional memory and confidence in his experience" that served Gromyko well in the past began to make him inflexible, unimaginative and "devoid of a long-term vision" for the USSR upon reaching the peak of his power and influence.
+By the time Andropov and Chernenko rose to the top of the Soviet leadership, Gromyko frequently found himself advocating a harder line than his superiors.

-When Brezhnev's ability to govern was impaired following a stroke in 1975, Gromyko effectively dominated Soviet policymaking alongside KGB Chairman Yuri Andropov, Defense Minister Andrei Grechko, and Grechko's successor, Marshal Dmitry Ustinov, for the rest of Brezhnev's rule.
+As Brezhnev's poor health increasingly impaired his ability to govern from the mid-1970s onward, Gromyko began to dictate Soviet policy alongside KGB Chairman Yuri Andropov and Defense Minister Dmitry Ustinov for the rest of Brezhnev's rule.
 After Brezhnev's death in 1982, Andropov was voted in as General Secretary by the Politburo.
 Immediately after his appointment, Andropov asked Gromyko if he wanted to take over Brezhnev's old office of the Chairman of the Presidium of the Supreme Soviet.
 However, Gromyko turned down Andropov's offer, believing Andropov would eventually take the office for himself.

-Ever since being appointed Foreign Minister in February 1957, Gromyko never challenged the authority of those elected to lead the Soviet Union by the Central Committee.
+Ever since being appointed Foreign Minister in February 1957, Gromyko never challenged the authority of those chosen to lead the Soviet Union by the Central Committee.
 However, this changed when the ailing Konstantin Chernenko rose to become the country's de jure ruler.
-Unimpressed by the new leader's feeble gasp of foreign relations and weak standing in the Politburo, Gromyko aggressively asserted control over Soviet diplomacy to the point of regularly interrupting and contradicting Chernenko in front of other world leaders.
-Thus, despite Chernenko's interest in reviving détente, the longtime Foreign Minister's distrust of the West rendered any relaxation of tensions impossible.
+Unimpressed by the new leader's feeble grasp of foreign relations and weak standing in the Politburo, Gromyko aggressively asserted control over Soviet diplomacy to the point of regularly interrupting and contradicting Chernenko in front of other world leaders.
+Thus, despite Chernenko's interest in reviving détente, the longtime Foreign Minister's distrust of "the West" meant there was no attempt to return to such a policy.

 After Chernenko's death in 1985, Gromyko nominated Mikhail Gorbachev for the General Secretary on 11 March 1985.
 In supporting Gorbachev, Gromyko knew that the influence he carried would be strong.
 Upon being elected, Gorbachev relieved Gromyko as foreign minister and replaced him with Eduard Shevardnadze.
 Subsequently, he was appointed to the largely honorary position of Chairman of the Presidium of the Supreme Soviet.